c-l-scholl/professional-documents/Programming/Camden_Scholl_Programming_Projects.md

-# Camden Scholl' Programming Projects
+# Camden Scholl Programming Projects
 ## These are my school and personal projects beginning from 2021.
 ### * = in progress